Are you being served? A domestique’s guide to the Tour de France

 We mean super domestiques – riders who are essential part of a Grand Tour bid but never in the victory limelight themselves.
 They are room-mates, team-mates, confidants, comrades: essential but somewhat hidden components of a Tour victory.

-Separated in age by just three months, Romain Bardet and Axel Domont have been coéquipiers since 2010, at first on the Chambery CF development team and then on Ag2r La Mondiale.
-Frequent room-mates in that time, Domont completed his first Tour de France last season and in doing so helped to place Bardet onto the podium in Paris.
+Separated in age by just three months, Romain Bardet and the now retired Axel Domont were coéquipiers since 2010, at first on the Chambery CF development team and then on Ag2r La Mondiale.
+Frequent room-mates in that time, Domont completed his first Tour de France in 2017 and in doing so helped to place Bardet onto the podium in Paris.

-Now aiming for his second Grand Boucle, the 27-year-old domestique from Valence gives us his tips for a life spent in the service of others.
+The 30-year-old from Valence gave us his tips for a life spent in the service of others.

 “It’s about positive pressure.
 In sport, you don’t get results without pressure, but we learn to manage it.
 If it makes you scared or stressed during the race then it’s a problem.
 Sometimes last year I went to sleep and thought, ‘tomorrow we might have the yellow jersey’… but it’s nothing that stresses me out.”